 Rock Paper Scissors, shoot!

 The January through March months can really seem to drag on, especially for kids.
 The newness of the classroom has worn off, the number of holidays dwindles, and outside time is often limited by yucky weather.
-I try to combat this fatigue by bring out new and exciting activities.
-Here’s my newest, and it’s been a huge hit!
+I try to combat this fatigue by bring out new and exciting speech language activities.
+Here are my newest articulation activities.
+They’ve been a huge hit!

 “Rock, Paper, Scissor, Shoot!”
 We’ve been saying the phrase on each turn because it happens to contain a target sound and it adds to the drama.
 You could just say “Shoot!” or “Go!” if you needed something briefer.